artyomashigov/artyomashigov/README.md

 ## Hi there! 👋

-I’m Artyom, a data analyst with 5 years of experience in trading, banking, iGaming, and online media.
+I’m Artyom, a data analyst/scientist with 5 years of experience in trading, banking, iGaming, and online media.

 - 💡 Skilled in **Python**, **SQL**, and data visualization tools like **Tableau** and **Power BI**.
 - 🌐 Experienced with **MySQL**, **PostgreSQL**, **BigQuery**, and **AWS** for data engineering and cloud solutions.